stillsheryl/remesh_conversations/README.md

 There are a lot of things I would do if I had more time to dedicate to this project.
 Here are a few:

-* Add ability to delete and edit

-* Create relationships so when delete a conversation it deletes all related messages and thoughts

-* Standardize and re-organize routes.
+* Standardize and re-organize routes
 * Use private params for form submissions
 * Order conversations by date and time

-* Format time for all thoughts
+* Format time for all thoughts, messages, and conversations
 * Fix time to show the local time
 * Improve nested file structure of tests and controllers

-* Edge case testing
+* Ad edge case testing
 * Add links to go between pages
 * Make search more reliable (downcase to take into account capitalization)
+* Depending on the requirements, I may add the ability to delete conversations
+* Create relationships so when delete a conversation it deletes all related messages and thoughts

 ## Author